sahimsakir/rbac/README.md

 You can also download the entire repository as a zip file and unpack in on your computer if you do not have git

-After cloning the application, you need to install it's dependencies.
+After cloning the application, you need to install its dependencies.
 ```
 $ cd rbac
 $ composer install
 ```

 ### Setup
-- When you are done with installation, copy the `.env.example` file to `.env`
+- When you are done with the installation, copy the `.env.example` file to `.env`
 ```
 $ cp .env.example .env
 ```
+- Create a database the same as declared as the .env file

 - Generate the application key
 ```